How To Avoid The Flu and Boost Your Immune System

 1. Proper hand washing

-Proper hand washing is the most effective way to avoid the flu and colds, not to mention other infectious diseases as well.
+Proper hand washing is the most effective way to avoid the flu and colds , Covid-19 included, and other infectious diseases as well.
 It’s the best habit you can do to avoid the flu, other viruses and keep germs at bay.

-Wash your hands often, and always before meals, after going to the restroom (of course!!!), coming home from shopping or from work and whenever you touch things that might be full of germs, for example door knobs, stair railings, magazines in waiting rooms, pets…
+Wash your hands often: always before meals, always after going to the restroom (of course!!!), after coming home from shopping, school or from work and whenever you touch things that might be full of germs, for example door knobs, stair railings, magazines in waiting rooms, pets…

-You might not even be aware that the common flu virus often enters the body through the face.
+You may not be aware that the common flu virus and also the Covid-19 can enter the body not only through your mouth and nose, but also the eyes.
 The best way to avoid this is therefore to steer clear of touching your face.

 Quit meddling with your eyes, nose, ears, and putting your hands near your mouth.
 Just put simply, leave your hands down!

 When you get a good night’s sleep, melatonin levels rise and that improves immunity.

 The best way to get a good night’s sleep is to go to bed at approximately the same time every night, and don’t look at blue screens (laptops, mobile phones, iPads etc) before going to sleep.